Alisson-Corrales/PokeDex-JSON/README.md

 ## Daliy Log

 ##### Disclaimer
-> This is a log where, it decribes everyone's work in general and is not subject to one person
+> This is a log decribes everyone's work in general and is not subject to one person

 #### Day 1